eComNation/docs/source/includes/_theme_anatomy.md

 ## 1.3.
 Stylesheets
 Just like any other website, you can attach Stylesheet to your templates.
-In your 39shops theme, Stylesheets are linked with the ‘Layout’ template.
+In your eComNation theme, Stylesheets are linked with the ‘Layout’ template.

 ## 1.4.
 JavaScript
-JavaScript can be also included in the same way as Stylesheets with the ‘Layout’ template of your theme.
-39Shops themes support all types of JavaScript including Jquery.
+JavaScript can be also included in the same way as Stylesheets with the ‘Layout’ template of your theme. eComNation themes support all types of JavaScript including Jquery.

 ## 1.5.
 Images
-A default images folder is provided with every 39shops theme.
+A default images folder is provided with every eComNation theme.
 It stores all types of graphics such as background images, bullets, icons, banners etc. associated with your theme.